examLing/examling/STYLEGUIDE.md

 This style guide standardizes and tidies up the code found in the R directory of this package.
-The rules set here should be applied to each function, exported or otherwise, in the `rexamsll` package.
+The rules set here should be applied to each function, exported or otherwise, in the `examling` package.

 This style guide does *not* apply to `R/templates.R`.